Quantization and isotropic submanifolds

-In fact, consider the special case of $J$ being integrable, making $(X,J,\om)$ into a \emph{Kähler manifold}, together with a holomorphic Hermitian line bundle $(L,h^L)$ such that its \emph{Chern connection} $\nabla^L$ (that is its unique Hermitian connection compatible with the holomorphic structure) satisfies \cref{preq}.
+In fact, consider the special case of $J$ being integrable, making $(X,J,\om)$ into a \emph{Kähler manifold}, together with a holomorphic Hermitian line bundle $(L,h^L)$ such that its \emph{Chern connection} $\nabla^L$ (its unique Hermitian connection compatible with the holomorphic structure) satisfies \cref{preq}.
 For any $p\in\N^*$, writing $\dbar_p$ for the holomorphic $\dbar$-operator on forms with values in $L^p$ and $\dbar_p^*$ for its formal adjoint with respect to the $L^2$-Hermitian product, the \emph{Bochner-Kodaira} formula tells us that the operator \cref{deltintro} is equal to $2\dbar_p^*\dbar_p$.
-Then by a result of \cite[Th.~1.1]{BV}, this operator shows a \emph{spectral gap}, so that the small eigenvalues are all equal to $0$ for $p\in\N^*$ big enough.
-The space $\HH_p$ of almost holomorphic sections considered above reduces then to the space of \emph{holomorphic sections} of $L^p$.
+Then by a result of \cite[Th.~1.1]{BV89}, this operator shows a \emph{spectral gap}, so that the eigenvalues inside $[-\til{C},\til{C}]$ are all equal to $0$ for $p\in\N^*$ big enough.
+The space $\HH_p$ of almost holomorphic sections considered above then reduces to the space of \emph{holomorphic sections} of $L^p$.
 As explained for instance in \cite[\S\,9.2]{Woo92}, these spaces can be thought as the spaces of quantum states of the \emph{holomorphic quantization} of the symplectic manifold $(X,\om)$, seen as a dynamical phase space of classical mechanics.
 In this context, the integer $p\in\N^*$ represents a \emph{quantum number}, usually inversely proportional to the \emph{Planck constant}, and asymptotic results when $p$ tends to infinity describe the so-called \emph{semi-classical limit}, when the scale gets so large that we recover the laws of classical mechanics as an approximation of the laws of quantum mechanics.